 Meet the Director

-Professor Edgar Pieterse is founding director of the African Centre for Cities (ACC) at the University of Cape Town and holds the South African Research Chair in Urban Policy.
-His research and teaching explore urban development politics, everyday culture, publics, radical social economies, responsive design and adaptive governance systems.
-He publishes different kinds of text, curates’ exhibitions, as well as difficult conversations about pressing urban problems.
-He is consulting editor for Cityscapes—an international occasional magazine/platform on urbanism in the global South.
-He has published two books, City Futures: Confronting the Crisis of Urban Development (Zed, 2008) and New Urban Worlds (Polity, 2017, with AbdouMaliq Simone), as well as eight co-edited books, dealing with a wide-ranging set of topics related to contemporary urbanism and place-making.
+Professor Edgar Pieterse is the founding director of the African Centre for Cities (ACC) at the University of Cape Town.
+His research and teaching explore urban imaginaries, alternative futures, sustainable urban infrastructure, place-making, public cultures, responsive design and adaptive governance systems.
+He publishes different kinds of text, curate exhibitions, as well as difficult conversations about pressing urban problems.
+Since the founding of ACC, he has published two books, City Futures (Zed, 2008) and New Urban Worlds (Polity, 2017, with AbdouMaliq Simone), as well as nine co-edited books, dealing with a wide-ranging set of topics related to contemporary urbanism and place-making.

 Being both critical and propositional is not a choice but a necessity.Edgar Pieterse